 - Bake at 350°F for 50-60 minutes until a toothpick inserted in the center of the loaf comes out clean with just a few crumbs attached.

-Yes, absolutely.
-I only use 1 tablespoon of matcha in half the banana bread batter to create marble swirls.
-However, I also tested a version using 2 tablespoons of matcha in the entire batter.
-The result was too strong for my taste but you could certainly use 1 or 2 tablespoons of matcha for your entire loaf.
+If you prefer to make a whole Matcha banana bread instead of a marble matcha banana bread, you can absolutely do so.
+I tested a version using 2 tablespoons of matcha in the entire batter, instead of 1 tablespoon of matcha in half the batter for the marble swirls.
+I thought the final matcha flavor was too strong for my taste but you could certainly use 1 or 2 tablespoons of matcha for your entire loaf.

 If you’re going to add matcha to the entire batch, you don’t need to divide the batter into two.
 Simply add the matcha powder with all of the dry ingredients in step 4 and fold it into the wet ingredients.
-This will simplify the process a bit.
+This will simplify the process a bit as well.

 Variations and add-ins